kubedb/docs/docs/guides/solr/concepts/solropsrequests.md

 `spec.horizontalScaling` is an `optional` field, but it acts as a `required` field when the `spec.type` is set to `HorizontalScaling`.
 It specifies the necessary information required to horizontally scale the Solr nodes (ie. pods).
 It consists of the following sub-field:

-- `horizontalScaling.node` - specifies the desired number of nodes for the Solr cluster running in combined mode (ie. `Solr.spec.topology` is `empty`).
+- `horizontalScaling.node` - specifies the desired number of nodes for the Solr cluster running in combined mode (ie. `solr.spec.topology` is `empty`).
 The value should be greater than the maximum value of replication for the shard of any index.
 For example, if a shard has `x` replicas, `x+1` data nodes are required to allocate them.
 - `horizontalScaling.overseer` - specifies the desired number of overseer nodes.
 The value should be greater than zero ( >= 1 ).
 - `horizontalScaling.data` - specifies the desired number of data nodes.
 The value should be greater than zero ( >= 1 ).
 - `horizontalScaling.coordinator` - specifies the desired number of coordinator nodes. ( >= 1)